 The first factor is the nature and circumstances of the offense charged, including whether the offense is a crime of violence or involves a controlled substance.
-It certainly involves a controlled substance and a firearm, so those factors would weigh against you.
+The courts have determined that using a firearm during or in relation to a drug trafficking crime is a crime of violence and obviously the other charge is a controlled substance, so those are both negative.

 The next factor is the weight of the evidence.
-There has been a Grand Jury Indictment which is a probable cause determination by the Grand Jury, which would be a factor that weighs against you.
+There has been a probable cause determination based on the affidavit, so that is a negative.